 Jerosh "JR" Capobres, Volunteer Music teacher.
 A multi-instrumentalist.
 Specializes in the violin, piano, and guitar.
 Adventist Youth leader and Praise team coordinator, New Orleans First Seventh-day Adventist Church.

-Elder Collins, Pastor, New Orleans First Seventh-day Adventist Church.
+Elder E.J.
+Collins, Pastor, New Orleans First Seventh-day Adventist Church.

 Derek Howell, Pastor, Marrero Seventh-day Adventist Church.